 Withholding Federal Income Tax

 Household employers are not required to withhold federal income tax for household employees, but they can if the employee requests it.
-If your independent in-home caregiver wishes you to withhold their income tax amount from their paycheck, simply have them fill out a Form W-4 (Employee’s Withholding Certificate), which you will then file with the IRS on their behalf.
+If your independent in-home caregiver wishes you to withhold their income tax amount from their paycheck, simply have them fill out a Form W-4 (Employee’s Withholding Certificate) for your records.
 Just remember, if you withhold their federal income tax, you are responsible for paying the full amount on tax day.
 You must also inform the aide about the Earned Income Tax Credit (EITC), which can reduce the amount that a low-income earner owes in taxes.

 Household Employer/Employee Tax Rates